lileonard/.emacs.d/site-lisp/lisp-helm/helm/.github/issue_template.md

 ## Expected behavior

-## Actual behavior from `emacs-helm.sh` if possible (See note at bottom)
+## Actual behavior (from `emacs-helm.sh` if possible, see note at the bottom)

 ## Steps to reproduce (recipe)

-## Backtraces if some (M-x toggle-debug-on-error)
+## Backtraces if any (`M-x toggle-debug-on-error`)

-## Describe versions of helm, emacs, operating system etc.
+## Describe versions of Helm, Emacs, operating system, etc.

-## IMPORTANT NOTE:

-If you are using a Unix or GNU-Linux system there is no excuses to not use `emacs-helm.sh` to reproduce your bug in 99% of the cases.
+## Are you using `emacs-helm.sh` to reproduce this bug (yes/no):

+## IMPORTANT NOTE

+Helm provides a script named `emacs-helm.sh` which runs Helm in a neutral
+environment: no other packages and only minimal settings.

+When possible, use it to reproduce your Helm issue to ensure no other package is interfering.

+To run it, simply switch to the directory where Helm is installed and call `./emacs-helm.sh`.
+If necessary you can specify emacs executable path on command line with "-P" option.

+Thanks.